The best fishing line for trout is 4 to 6 lb, low visibility and high sensitivity line such as Seaguar Blue Label FLuorocarbon.

 It is also highly resistant to abrasions making it difficult to become damaged from usage or being dragged over debris.
 This is one of the most important factors when it comes to durability.
 It also is known to sink quickly, making your bait go deeper in much less time than if it was to sink at a lower rate.

-Underwater this is completely invisible due to its fluorocarbon making.
+Underwater it is completely invisible due to its fluorocarbon making.
 This once again is important for Trout fishing as they aren’t aggressive towards bait and will swim away if they suspect the line.
-Fluorocarbon lines provide everything you need in regards to Trout fishing and should really look no further when it comes to making your final decision.
+Fluorocarbon lines provide everything you need in regard to Trout fishing and should really look no further when it comes to making your final decision.

 Pros